-A number of parties may attend the hearing but it is usual for the applicant and the company, to be represented by barristers experienced in dealing with such applications.
+A number of parties may attend the hearing and it is usual for the applicant, in this case the directors or company, to be represented by a barrister experienced in dealing with such applications.
+It may be suggested that directors attend the hearing where there are complex matters and it is difficult to brief the barrister fully.